zinqlabs/stagehand/README.md

 - **Arguments:**

   - `modelName`: (optional) an `AvailableModel` string to specify the model to use.
 This will be used for all other methods unless overridden.
-Defaults to `"gpt-4o"`.
+  - `modelClientOptions`: (optional) configuration options for the model client
+  - `domSettleTimeoutMs`: (optional) timeout in milliseconds for waiting for the DOM to settle

 - **Returns:**